Bacon Cheeseburger Soup

-Drain the bacon grease and return pot to the burner.
-Add the hamburger, breaking it into smaller chunks.
-Sprinkle with Lipton Onion Soup mix and stir.
-Once the hamburger is thoroughly browned, remove to another plate lined with a paper towel to drain.
+- Drain the bacon grease and return pot to the burner.
+Add the beef, breaking it up into smallish bite-size pieces.
+Sprinkle with Lipton Onion Soup Mix and stir.
+Once the beef is thoroughly browned, remove to another plate lined with a paper towel to drain.
 Set aside.

-Drain any hamburger grease from the pot and add the butter.
+- Drain any grease from the pot and return to the burner again.
+Add the butter.
 Once it is mostly melted, add the onion, mushrooms, and garlic.
 Stir well.
-Cook until thoroughly softened, about 15 minutes.
+Cook until onion and mushrooms are thoroughly softened, about 10 minutes.

 - Add the browned beef back to the pot, followed by the beef broth, tomatoes, cheddar cheese soup, half & half, Worcestershire sauce, ketchup, mustard, cumin, chili powder, garlic powder, Lawry's Seasoned Salt, and black pepper.
 Let the soup heat up as you occasionally stir it.